alphagov/govuk-prototype-kit/README.md

 - Makefile
   - `make install` to install required node modules
-  - `make public` to make the public assets to be used by sites (for circle)
+  - `make build` to make the public assets to be used by sites (for circle)
   - `make start` to start the local server and generate the public assets

 - Ongoing work should be done under the `app` folder